 The Art Style

-At the time, I was fascinated by traditional Mysore and Tanjore paintings because they are incredibly difficult to make, while my wife, Nupur, is a big fan of Madhubanipaintings.
+At the time, I was fascinated by traditional Mysore and Tanjore paintings because they are incredibly difficult to make, while I have always adored Madhubanipaintings.
 I tried Mysore painting style a few times and got some understanding of rounded shapes, repeated patterns everywhere, outlines, keeping things symmetric, preferring orthographic instead of perspective, very little to no natural chaos and not overly fit human figures.
 Madhubani paintings were good to look for colors.

 This was a big part away from my VFX background because as VFX Artists we love dramatic perspective angles, and creating controlled chaos with Gaussian distribution.

 Some primary features of the traditional art were maintained, but it still needed a modern look.
 There is symmetry everywhere and everything is made up of patterns.
 Even the VFX have no chaos whatsoever, they follow the order of a mandala shape.
 As we became confident that the art style is in good shape now, it was time to in parallel look at what the story can be.
 We already knew it has to do with Krishna’s city Dwarka under distress.